 There is a great debate about whether bulls should be suppressed or not.
 I understand both positions.
-Those who denigrate him as something too wild for 2019, and those who defend him because it is part of our culture.
+Those who denigrate it as something too wild for 2019, and those who defend it because it is part of our culture.
 And I don’t take any of the two sides.
-And I don’t do it because I don’t want to.
-I just enjioy of the uniqueness of it knowing that it will not be in the future with us.
+I don’t do it because I don’t want to.
+I just enjoy the uniqueness of it knowing that it will not be in the future with us.

 A cousin of mine had cattle of cows and bulls, but I have attended very few bullfights.
 And I like bullfights as I might like to go to a rodeo if I move to Texas in the United States or if I see some highland games if I move to Scotland (I have seen that) And I know what I do like.
 Or go to the Basque Country and watch a game of Basque ball or log cutting.

-Let us toast for a heterogeneous world instead a homogeneous one.
+Let us toast for a heterogeneous world instead of a homogeneous one.

-I feel lucky to visit my own country and travel with foreigners.
+I am proud to say I feel lucky to visit my own country and travel with foreigners.
 I like to go through them and tell them why things happen.
 We have incredible stories to tell.
-I like that my children receive a country in which it is worth living and in which the centennial customs we have are not lost.
+I am also happy to think that I am letting my children receive a country in which it is worth living and in which the centennial customs we have are not lost.

-There was an advertising campaign in the sixties with the slogan “Spain is different” I thgink that the spirit of this campaign is still there.
+There was an advertising campaign in the sixties with the slogan “Spain is different” I think that the spirit of this campaign is still there.

-We want to shiow you this country with a glass of wine in hand.
-Because we are also fortunate to have among our wines some of the best in the world, that can be at he same level as French or Italian wines.
+We want to show you this country with a glass of wine in hand.
+Because we are also fortunate to have among our wines some of the best in the world, that can be at the same level as French or Italian wines.

 Ceo of Winebus